M8825/SDV/README.md

 &emsp;
 ## Modal/Info window
 The Modal is a customizable and accessible overlay component designed to display concise instructions and highlight the core functionalities of your website.
-It serves as an immediate point of reference for users to understand functionality and navigate in app.
+It serves as an immediate point of reference for users to understand the functionality and navigate in the app.
 !["Modal"](./src/imgs/modal_anim.gif)

 &emsp;